-* Address: 105 Waterloo Quay, Wellington
+- Address: 105 Waterloo Quay, Wellington

-* Country: New Zealand
+- Country: New Zealand

 - Capacity: 34,000

 - Opened: 3 January 2000

-* Main use: Football, rugby union
+- Main use: Football, rugby union

 - Tenants: Hurricanes (rugby union), Wellington Lions (rugby union), Wellington Phoenix (football)

 Extra stadium info – Sky Stadium

 The construction of the stadium, which is also known as The Cake Tin or the Wellington Regional Stadium, started in 1998.
 It opened as the WestpacTrust Stadium and in 2002 it became the Westpac Stadium.
 The venue is used for several events, like Australian football, concerts, cricket, football, ice hockey, rugby league, rugby sevens, rugby union and wrestling.
 Changting cricket fans were recored at the stadium for The Lord of the Rings, the world famous film series, in 2002.
 The national football team of New Zealand, nicknamed All Whites, played numerous home games at the Sky Stadium.
 In 1982, Steven Paul Sumner and Stephen Wooddin scored for the national football team of New Zealand in their first-ever FIFA World Cup game.